 My experience this summer went above and beyond my expectations.
 I will always remember and cherish the bonds formed with my group members, the time I spent playing with my host sisters.… I value nothing more than these connections; connections that cross cultural barriers, linguistic challenges, connections that I hope will stay strong.
 I’ve learned how to approach a situation with an open mind, soaking up all that an experience has to offer.
 Without preconceived expectations, you can learn so much more.--Katherine Grasso, Brattleboro Union High School

-Congratulations on your upcoming Experiment summer on the Ecuador: The Galápagos Islands & the Andes program.
-Please download these important pre-departure documents about your host country and program by clicking on the links below.
-Visit our Pre-departure page for information about our expectations, communications, and travel planning.
+Congratulations on your upcoming Experiment summer on the Ecuador: The Galápagos Islands & The Andes program.
+Visit our pre-departure page for information about our expectations, communications, and travel planning.
+In early 2018, our summer international information will be published in a secure page, found in the Parent Portal.

 If you do not yet have a passport, or if you have not applied for one, you should do so immediately.